Ulocladium is a very common mold type worldwide. It is ubiquitous with about 9+ known species. Other sources have listed as many as 18.

-Indoors Ulocladium, similar to Stachybotrys, has a high water requirement, and is often growing on the same or similar material as Stachy.
+Indoors Ulocladium, similar to Stachybotrys, has a high water requirement and is often grown on the same or similar material as Stachy.
 Gypsum wallboard, paper, paint, cloth, and straw materials are common substrates.

-It is a dry spore that can is generally disseminated by wind.
+It is a dry spore that can is generally disseminated by the wind.

 Ulocladium colonies are moderately rapid growers.
 Colonies are woolly or cottony.
 Color ranges from olive-brown to dark brown to rusty brown.